Bless me followers, for I have sinned.

 |Stage 10||Izoard (S)||44.1||1,687/208||26.8||12.8||4.5||6.3|

-The numbers come from RideWithGPS, which is generally more credible regarding elevation than Strava.
+The (elevation) numbers in the table come from RideWithGPS, which is generally more credible than Strava, which is where VeloViewer takes its numbers from.

 While the first half of that is already more than enough to bring you to your knees, the second, unpaved, half is nearly impossible.